dontrolle/BlazorRogue/README.md

 * Engine supports json-configuration for most visuals, audio and attributes for entities, as well as weights and config for map generation.

-* Supports tileset renderer that employs using the UF Tileset.
+* Supports tileset renderer - uses a number of tiles from the splendid UF Tileset.
+* As well as an ASCII renderer in that old school format (though with colors).
+* Allows fast (client-side) switching between graphical and ASCII rendering.

+### Screenshots

+A partially explored sandy dungeon with a number of monsters chasing:

 ![BlazorRogue Screenshot 1](/img/BlazorRogue1.PNG)

+A room with a bunch of chests:

 ![BlazorRogue Screenshot 2](/img/BlazorRogue2.PNG)

+Chased by a skeleton into the arms of a goblin and his two pet black spiders:

 ![BlazorRogue Screenshot 3](/img/BlazorRogue3.PNG)

-* As well as an ASCII renderer in that old school format (though with colors).
+The same scene rendered in the ASCII renderer:

 ![BlazorRogue Screenshot 3 - in ASCII](/img/BlazorRogue3_ascii.PNG)

-Allows fast (client-side) switching between graphical and ASCII rendering.

 ## Building